mcjoules/html-learning/README.md

 ```

 **Things I struggle with:** understanding markdown syntax, markdown spacing and line break, working between md syntax and html [what work and what doesn't work], discovering the affects and relation of md syntax and html, keeping codes tidy and well structured.

+#### Editors

+*Extenions, settings, fonts, themes, lint, live-servers, previews, json, shortcuts*

+**Coolest Thing I learnt:** Using both Atom and VS Code, applying extensions, local live-server, shortcuts to stage, commit, and push.
+Using terminal.

+**Things I struggle with:** Dealing with settings in VS Code extensions, using json file for custom configs.
+Using lint.